yennhptit/PDF_Tools/README.md

 # PDF Tools

-A modern web application for PDF manipulation with two powerful features: PDF splitting and PDF compression.
+A modern web application for PDF splitting.
+Split your PDF files into smaller PDFs based on page ranges.

 ## Features

-### 1. Split PDF
+### Split PDF
 - Split PDF files into smaller PDFs based on page ranges
 - Support for single pages and page ranges (e.g., `1,2-3,4-10,5-8`)
 - Three naming options: